mathieugouin/rpiDvr/docs/README.md

 # Overview

-A short introduction on how to setup a DVR using Raspberry Pi 3 to watch and record free over the air HDTV.
+A semi-detailed guide on how to setup a DVR using Raspberry Pi 3 to watch and record free over the air HDTV.

 These instructions will allow 2 simultaneous programme recording while watching another already recorder programme.